Home modification request

 What happens if I don’t agree with a decision?

 If you are unhappy with our decision, please discuss your concerns with your local Client Service Officer.
-If you still disagree with the decision you may request that FACS review its decision.
+If you still disagree with the decision you may request that DCJ review its decision.

 For further information, please refer to appeals and reviewing decisions.